 Don’t mistake renting for a lack of permanence!
-Many choose renting long-term over home ownership.
+Many choose to rent long-term over homeownership.
 Alternately, there is opportunity to rent for a while to get a feel for what part of town is perfect for your lifestyle before deciding on a home purchase.
 SwampRentals. com has been consistently serving the Greater Gainesville community with a user-friendly apartment search engine built by UF graduates.
-There, you can filter apartment options through robust search tools factoring in budget, floorplan, location and amenities, making finding an apartment in Gainesville easy and effective.
+There, you can filter apartment options through robust search tools factoring in budget, floorplan, location, and amenities, making finding an apartment in Gainesville easy and effective.

 When initiating your apartment search, consider elements that are most important to you.
-Are you looking for a specific location, space, value or amenities?
-Will you plan to be living in Greater Gainesville shortterm or long-term?
+Are you looking for a specific location, space, value, or amenities?
+Will you plan to be living in Greater Gainesville short-term or long-term?
 Where will your place of employment be located?
 If you have children, consider school districts.
 Proximity to entertainment and recreation that meets your needs is also important.
-Identify your top two or three non-negotiable priorities and stay focused in meeting those needs throughout your search.
+Identify your top two or three non-negotiable priorities and stay focused on meeting those needs throughout your search.

 Greater Gainesville Neighborhoods